Palin's Defamation Retrial Against NY Times Begins Monday

 While jurors deliberated in the first trial, Rakoff announced his intent to throw out the lawsuit regardless of the jury's verdict.
 Some jurors later said they saw Rakoff's announcement.
 The Second U.S. Circuit Court of Appeals called Rakoff's announcement improper in ordering the retrial, among other issues with his evidentiary rulings.

-The trial is expected to last five days and Palin is expected to testfiy.
+The trial is expected to last five days and Palin is expected to testify.

 Mark Swanson ✉